 The ogre Shrek’s idyll in his swamp is suddenly overturned by the arrival of various fairy-tale creatures who have been banished from the kingdom of Duloc by Lord Farquaad.
 Accompanied by a talking donkey, Shrek goes to sort out Farquaad.
 Farquaad desires to become the rightful ruler of the kingdom and the only way he has of doing so is by marrying a princess – the one he chooses is the Princess Fiona who is imprisoned in a castle that is guarded by a lava ravine and a dragon.
 Shrek arrives, only to inadvertently defeat all those competing to be Farquaad’s champion to rescue Fiona.
 Farquaad agrees to remove the fairytale creatures from Shrek’s swamp if Shrek will rescue the princess.
 Shrek and the donkey journey to the castle and succeed in overcoming the dragon.
 Having saved Fiona, the reclusive Shrek and the princess find themselves becoming attracted to one another on the journey back.
 However, she harbours a secret.

 In recent years, a number of studios have attempted to wrest Disney’s hold on the modern animation crown.
 Many have tried but the only ones that have consistently succeeded have been DreamWorks, whose animation department is headed by former Disney CEO Jaffrey Katzenberg.
-DreamWorks have produced a number of films, including Antz (1998), The Prince of Egypt (1998), The Road to El Dorado (2000), Spirit: Stallion of the Cimarron (2002), Sinbad: Legend of the Seven Seas (2003), Shark Tale (2004), Madagascar (2005), Over the Hedge (2006), Bee Movie (2007), Kung Fu Panda (2008), Monsters vs Aliens (2009), How to Train Your Dragon (2010), Megamind (2010), Rise of the Guardians (2012), The Croods (2013), Turbo (2013), Mr. Peabody & Sherman (2014), Home (2015), Trolls (2016), The Boss Baby (2017) and Captain Underpants: The First Epic Movie (2017).
+DreamWorks have produced a number of films, including Antz (1998), The Prince of Egypt (1998), The Road to El Dorado (2000), Spirit: Stallion of the Cimarron (2002), Sinbad: Legend of the Seven Seas (2003), Shark Tale (2004), Madagascar (2005), Over the Hedge (2006), Bee Movie (2007), Kung Fu Panda (2008), Monsters vs Aliens (2009), How to Train Your Dragon (2010), Megamind (2010), Rise of the Guardians (2012), The Croods (2013), Turbo (2013), Mr. Peabody & Sherman (2014), Home (2015), Trolls (2016), The Boss Baby (2017), Captain Underpants: The First Epic Movie (2017) and Abominable (2019).
 Shrek, when it emerged, was DreamWorks’ biggest hit financially and critically, both of which together had eluded DreamWorks up to that point.
 The result when seen is surprisingly good – Shrek is one film where everything works near perfectly in terms of humour, characters, visual invention, artistic quality and plain all-out enjoyment.

 The challenge with each animated film these days, Disney or otherwise, is to push the artistic boundaries of what has gone before.
 Like Disney’s Dinosaur (2000), Shrek leaps out beyond the tentative steps of the first CGI feature Toy Story (1995) with a stunning degree of virtual realism in its computer-animation.
 The depth of field in some of the background shots or the sudden view down the ravine into the lava flow have a breathtaking clarity.
 The sets are designed with remarkable three-dimensional detail – the tournament court and the castle where the princess is held are designed with a depth and better used than the sets in many live-action films.
 Few people realise the remarkable quality of detail that has gone into the film – little touches like the naturalistic way the donkey’s fur ripples, or the leaves on the tree rustling in the breeze and the sparks rising from the fire.